UnionOfRAD/manual/en/configuration/servers/nginx.md

 # Configuring Nginx

-Nginx requires a simple rewrite configuration that enables Lithium to serve dynamic URLs.
+Nginx requires a simple rewrite configuration that enables li3 to serve dynamic URLs.
 With nginx, each domain has its own configuration file that encapsulates all such rewriting rules.

 ## Domain Specific Config